simongottschlag/opa-bundle-api/README.md

 File: [`cmd/opa-bundle-api/main.go`](cmd/opa-bundle-api/main.go)

-- Loads the repository (`database`) containing the rules, adds a few pre-defined rules to it.
+- Entrypoint for the application
-- Loads the OPA Bundle client (`bundleClient`) and starts the API.
+- Loads all the clients and the API

 #### pkg/bundle